Catalog 2024-2025

 ENGL 110

 Instruction and practice in the forms, styles, grammar, and analytical skills necessary for success in academic writing at the undergraduate level.
 Open to first-year students recommended by the English Department.
 Open to other first-year students and sophomores only by permission of the instructor.
+May only be taken once for credit.

 Writing Level 1 W1